 - Cover with a lid and cook until whites are set and yolks are done to your liking.
 This will take about 5 to 8 minutes or so, depending on how you like your eggs.

-- Garnish (if desired).
+- Garnish (if desired) with any of the garnish ideas.
 Delicious as is, with skillet potatoes, hash browns or toast or serve over creamy polenta.
 Enjoy!

 - Salsas can vary in salt, taste, spice, etc. Pick one that you enjoy best.